 Interview with Katarina Makmuri, Apprentice with Sarah Hake, PMB:

-Is there anything you would want prospective apprentices to know about?
+Is there anything else you would want students to know before they apply?

 One thing that I find important is that students should be aware that they won't communicate with the professor the same way they do in the classroom.
 You are no longer completing straightforward assignments for them.
 You have to learn to work without the immediate affirmation and out of your own motivation.
 And - this is not a task to do if you are already overextended.